Your sex life, your way

 While semen retention and NoFap have different objectives, they both promote periods of abstinence as a means of achieving sexual health benefits.

 Curious about what these semen retention benefits are?
-Keep reading to learn more.
+We’ll go over them below.

 Does semen retention increase testosterone?
 Unfortunately, there’s currently no conclusive evidence that one of the sperm retention benefits is an increase in testosterone levels.

 Another claim of semen retention is that purposefully abstaining from ejaculation could improve sperm quality.
-A 2018 review of studies suggested that an abstinence period of less than a day (rather than a longer abstinence period) is linked to improvement in sperm motility.
+A 2018 review of studies suggested that an abstinence period of less than a day (rather than a longer abstinence period) is linked to improved sperm motility.
 However, the studies varied in quality and were limited.

 Interestingly enough, there may be potential benefits of ejaculating regularly regarding sperm quality.
-A study of over 9,400 sperm samples found that samples collected after more than two days of abstinence were lower in sperm count and motility.
+A study of over 9,400 sperm samples found that those collected after more than two days of abstinence were lower in sperm count and motility.

 Is semen retention healthy, or are there negative effects of semen retention?